christian-marie/oauth2-server/README.md

 1. A user requests that a client perform some action.

-2. If the client does not already have a token, it requests one from the server.
+2. If the client does not already have a token for the user, it requests one from the server.

 3. If required, the user reviews and approves the token request.
 The client should, if possible, store and reuse the token in subsequent requests.